rstropek/htl-mobile-computing/node-fundamentals/9030-converter/readme.md

 1. Everybody has to do his/her best to come up with a solution.

-1. Earn one point for your grade by delivering a solution that passes all unit tests.
+1. Have the chance to earn one point for your grade by delivering a solution that passes *all* unit tests.

-1. Earn my **deepest respect** ;-) if you manage to implement the entire program in less than 10 lines of code.
-It is possible, I will teach you how.
+1. Have the chance to earn one point - and my respect ;-) - if you manage to implement the entire program in less than 10 lines of code.
+It is possible.

 ## Specification